AlexCsanyi/web_scraper/README.md

 ### Step 1
 added [email-validator](https://www.npmjs.com/package/email-validator) module to validate an e-mail address
-ask user to type in an email address if valid confirm that it is else ask user to retry or enter a different one
+ask user to type in an email address; if valid confirm that it is else ask user to retry or enter a different one